-If a student is transferring from another cosmetology or barber program into cosmetology, within five years from their withdrawal date (LDA), they will be allowed to use a maximum of 400 clock hours and all operations and theory hours toward their educational requirements at Federico Beauty Institute.
-If a student is transferring from another barber or cosmetology program into the barber program, within five years from their withdrawal date (LDA), they will be allowed to use a maximum of 374 clock hours and all operations and theory hours toward their educational requirements at Federico Beauty Institute.
-Beauty Institute educational requirements at Federico Beauty Institute.
+If a student is transferring from another cosmetology or barber program into cosmetology, within five years from their withdrawal date (LDA), they will be allowed to use a maximum of 250 clock hours and all operations and theory hours toward their educational requirements at Federico Beauty Institute.
+If a student is transferring from another barber or cosmetology program into the barber program, within five years from their withdrawal date (LDA), they will be allowed to use a maximum of 150 clock hours and all operations and theory hours toward their educational requirements at Federico Beauty Institute.
 Any student transferring into Federico Beauty Institute must complete and pass all required modules/phases, including state board prep class, in order to receive completion paperwork including diploma and proof of training documents.